cmars/ormesh/README.md

 ormesh, they can be accessed without the hassle of setting up iptables, NAT port forwarding, VPNs, TLS, and without relying on central rendezvous servers.

-# What ormesh isn't
+## What ormesh isn't

 ormesh is not a VPN in the conventional sense.

-ormesh shares some properties with mesh overlay networks (NAT traversal, end-to-end encryption, authenticated nodes), but it's not _mesh networking_ as conventionally defined.

 ormesh is not intended for operating unauthenticated anonymous hidden services.
-Some measure of anonymity is an interesting side-effect of building on Tor, but it is not a primary goal for ormesh.
-Future releases may provide the option to reduce circuit length for improved network performance.
+Anonymity is an interesting side-effect of building on Tor, but it is not a primary goal for ormesh, nor it is guaranteed.
+Users are responsible for evaluating ormesh (and its Tor configuration) and deciding whether it meets security requirements and threat models.

-Low-latency, high bandwidth applications will probably not perform well over Tor.
+Low-latency, high bandwidth applications may not perform well over ormesh's Tor configuration.
+Improvements here are possible (by trading anonymity for improved latency and network throughput) but not yet implemented.

-Also keep in mind that Tor only supports TCP.
+Also keep in mind that Tor only routes TCP traffic.

 # Configuring